PhoenixGreen/Decred-Magazine-Backup/README.md

 ## Required Files and Folders after building a local version:

 * Content Folder – Has all the images and documents for individual posts and pages
 * decred-magazine....json file – Needs to be imported in the settings area to populate all the posts.
+This file can be found in the content folder.

 * Ghost theme "Headlines" – Needs to be activated in the theme settings area